CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ### 5. Making the Request:

 By calling `get_pokemon(name="pikachu")`, Sensei automatically handles validation, makes the HTTP request, and maps the API response into the `Pokemon` model.
-The code omits the function body since Sensei handles call through the function's signature.
+The code omits the function body since Sensei handles calls through the function's signature.